 Dashboards are created to be intuitive and easy to understand by different teams and people within and outside of an organization.
 Example users include command chiefs, operations managers, senior executives, GIS managers, GIS analysts, and community members.

-Dashboards are composed of configurable elements, such as maps, lists, charts, gauges, and indicators, and occupy 100 percent of the application browser window.
-Elements can be stacked or grouped together in various ways.
+Dashboards are composed of configurable elements, such as maps, lists, charts, gauges, indicators, and tables, and occupy 100 percent of the application browser window.
+A dashboard's layout can be configured in various ways to be as effective as possible.

 The following are characteristics of an effective dashboard: